 In light of the record profit achieved during the financial year, the NRC recommended and the Board determined to make special profit share payments to all employees in the Group who had been employed at least 3 months (pro-rata) and who performed at a meets expectations performance level as a minimum.
-The Board considered it appropriate to exercise a discretion to provide all qualifying employees with a special profit share payment additional to determined STI awards to demonstrate the link between reward and the success of the Group and to reinforce the Group's employees.
+The Board considered it appropriate to exercise a discretion to provide all gualifying employees with a special profit share payment additional to determined STI awards to demonstrate the link between reward and the success of the Group and to reinforce the Group's employee value proposition that the Group's remuneration and reward arrangements are designed to attract and retain motivated and talented employees.
 The profit share payments paid to all qualifying employees in the Group were structured as either a fixed cash payment or a cash payment calculated as a percentage of total fixed remuneration, depending upon role in the Group.
 Profit Share Payments at the same fixed percentage TFR were made to the Executive KMP as set out in the table below.
 The awards to Executive KMP were delivered as a Restricted Right which can be exercised into Ordinary Shares upon meeting a 12-month service condition from the date of award.
 The award will be recognised over the service period, in line with the attached 12-month service condition.

-Profit Share Payment Percentage of TFR Restricted Rights Awarded
+Name Profit Share Payment \$ Percentage of TFR % Restricted Rights Awarded 1

-Name Ş %

 Robert J. Bishop 60,355 5% 11,937

 Rebecca S. Rinaldi 32,605 5% 6,448

 Dominic H. O'Brien 32,605 5% 6,448